rgeraldes24/hyperion/docs/control-structures.rst

         }

         function createAndEndowD(uint arg, uint amount) public payable {
-            // Send ether along with the creation
+            // Send znd along with the creation
             D newD = new D{value: amount}(arg);
             newD.x();
         }
     }

-As seen in the example, it is possible to send Ether while creating an instance of ``D`` using the ``value`` option, but it is not possible to limit the amount of gas.
+As seen in the example, it is possible to send ZND while creating an instance of ``D`` using the ``value`` option, but it is not possible to limit the amount of gas.
 If the creation fails (due to out-of-stack, not enough balance or other problems),